Easy Vegetable Spaghetti in 30 Minutes

 Instructions

-• COOK PASTA: While sauteing vegetables, bring a pot of salted water to boil.
-Add pasta and cook according to package directions Drain, RESERVING 1 cup of the pasta liquid.
+• COOK SPAGHETTI: While sautéing vegetables, bring a pot of salted water to boil.
+Add pasta and cook according to package directions Drain, RESERVING 1 cup/250 ml of the pasta liquid.
 Put spaghetti back in the warm pot.
-Add 1/4 cup of the liquid and cover.
+Add 1/4 cup/59 ml of the liquid and cover to keep warm.
 Set aside.

 • FINISH PASTA: Add spinach to vegetable mixture.
 Stir until wilted, about 1 minute.
 Add lemon zest.
 Add cooked pasta to vegetable mixture and stir to combine well.
 Add pasta water a little at a time to get the consistency you like.
 Taste and adjust seasonings including salt and pepper if needed.

 • SERVE: Transfer to a serving platter or serve straight from the pan.
 Add a drizzle of olive oil if desired as well as the garnishes you like.
-Pass extra Parmesan.
+Pass extra Parmesan (for non vegetarians).

 Recipe Notes